 Book of Approved Jury Instructions) are being extensively revised.

 Associate Justice James D. Ward of the 4th District Court of Appeal as

-of Norman Taylor of Norman Taylor & Associates to assist the Judicial
+Norman Taylor of Norman Taylor & Associates to assist the Judicial Council of California's

 'Mr. Taylor's book, "Lemon Law a Manual for Consumers"